Benchmarking Zero-Shot Recognition with Vision-Language Models: Challenges on Granularity and Specificity

-The hard positives $\text{Prompt}^+_s$ and $\text{Prompt}^+_m$ contain less information, although still correct, than the true captions $\text{Cap}^+$.
-They can examine if less information in the positive text can reduce the score.
+The hard positives $\text{Prompt}^+_s$, $\text{Prompt}^+_m$ and $\text{Cap}^+_ln$ contain less or more information, although still correct, than the true captions $\text{Cap}^+$.
+They can examine if different specificity of the positive text can reduce the score.
 The hard negatives $\text{Cap}^-_{rl}$ and $\text{Cap}^-_{er}$ are similar to true captions but are wrong descriptions.
-They can examine whether the model can distinguish correctness or only similarity.
+They can examine whether the model can be robust to specificity and indicate the correctness of text input.
 Note that we use randomly chosen 100 negative texts for each query image for all image-text retrieval experiments and report results of CLIP ViT-B/32.

 \paragraph{Results and implications} We first plot a normalized histogram of visual-language scores between query images and various textual inputs in \cref{fig:coco_scores}. \cref{fig:coco_scores}-Left compares the scores from different types of positive texts.
-True captions generate higher score than classification prompts, and prompts of multiple labels get higher scores than prompts of a single label, which confirms our hypothesis that \textit{the amount of information in positive text can distort the scores}.
-Shown by \cref{fig:coco_scores}-Middle, among the negative text, captions from relevant images achieve slightly higher scores than random captions, while captions with modified errors achieve similarly high scores as the true captions and can strongly destroy the effectiveness of the score.
+True COCO captions generate higher score than classification prompts (multiple-label prompts get higher scores than single-label prompts), and Localized-narratives who are overly-detailed captions surprisingly lead to lower scores than normal captions.
+The observations confirms our hypothesis that \textit{the amount of information (specificity) in text can distort the scores} and the specificity that is closer to the training text leads to higher scores.
+Shown by \cref{fig:coco_scores}-Middle, relevant image captions score slightly higher than random ones among negative texts.
+However, captions with modified errors score as high as true captions, undermining the effectiveness of VL scores.
 The result verifies our hypothesis that \textit{the similarity scores cannot distinguish the correctness}.
 When comparing the positive single-label prompts with different types of negative text in \cref{fig:coco_scores}-Right, single label positives $\text{Prompt}^+_s$ are even lower than hard negatives $\text{Cap}^-_{er}$, which is not desired.